by Texas Homesteader ~

 Off to the feed store we went and I picked up three brand spankin’ new bales of wheat straw.
 They’re lightweight and they’re cheap.
 And I love that they’re a natural material too.
 These will be perfect.

-I laid some flattened paper feed bags on the ground & topped it with the three new straw bales.
+Then I laid some flattened paper feed bags on the ground & topped it with the three new straw bales.
 Looks great!
-These bales should serve the purpose for about 2-3 years.
+These bales should serve their grass-barrier purpose for about 2-3 years.

 Important New Purpose For Old Straw

-Some of the straw was left in those big tubs.
-I snapped a lids on top to protect the contents from rain.
-Then I set those lidded tubs along the perimeter of the garden.
+I snapped the lids on top of those buckets of spent straw to protect the contents from rain.
+Then I set those lidded tubs along the perimeter of the garden to await the stored straw’s use.

 As the temps heat up I’ll need to reapply that straw mulch to my planting rows.
-I know it’ll be right here when I need it!
+I know it’ll be right here when I need it. #UseWhatchaGot!

 ~TxH~